Are All Rectangles Parallelograms True Or False

 A parallelogram is a quadrilateral with two pairs of parallel sides.
 This seemingly simple definition leads to several important consequences:

-- Consecutive angles are supplementary: This means that the sum of any two consecutive angles (angles that share a side) equals 180°.
-For example, ∠A + ∠B = 180°.
+• Consecutive angles are supplementary: In plain terms, the sum of any two consecutive angles (angles that share a side) equals 180°.
+Take this: ∠A + ∠B = 180°.

 Rectangles: A Special Case of Parallelogram